rabbit-ear/rabbit-ear/readme.md

 var cp = new CreasePattern();
 ```

-By default, this initializes a unit-square 2D surface bounded between 0 and 1, cartesian X and Y. The dimensions of course can be changed.
-Add a straight crease:
+This creates a square piece of paper able to be creased with mountain, valley, or un-creased mark lines.
+Mathematically speaking, a unit-square 2D surface bounded between 0 and 1, cartesian X and Y, containing nodes and edges of a planar graph.
+Add a straight crease line:

 ```javascript
 cp.crease(0,0,1,1);